2023 FIBA Basketball World Cup Group H: Games

 All times are local (UTC+7).

 Latvia vs. Lebanon

 This was the first competitive game between Latvia and Lebanon.

 Canada vs. France

 This was the third game between Canada and France in the World Cup.
 The French won the first meeting in 2010 and won in the final of the 2016 FIBA World Olympic Qualifying Tournament in Manila.

 Lebanon vs. Canada

 This was the second game between Lebanon and Canada in the World Cup.
 The Lebanese won the first meeting in 2010, which was also the last competitive game between the two teams.

 France vs. Latvia

 This was the first game between France and Latvia in the World Cup.
 The French won in the quarter-finals of EuroBasket 2015, which was also the last competitive game between the two teams.
+Latvia took their first lead with 37.7 seconds left in the game.

 Lebanon vs. France

 This was the third game between Lebanon and France in the World Cup.
 The Lebanese won the first meeting in 2006 while the French won their second encounter in 2010.